linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

         ssh user@example.com

-1. Depending on your desktop environment, a window may appear, prompting you for the private key's password you assigned earlier when creating the key pair:
+2. Depending on your desktop environment, a window may appear, prompting you for the private key's passphrase you assigned earlier when creating the key pair:

     ![Enter your SSH passphrase in the password field.](1461-SSH-Passphrase.png "A prompt for the password to unlock the key.")

     {{< caution >}}
-Do not allow the local machine to remember the password in its keychain unless you are on a private computer which you trust.
+Do not allow the local machine to remember the passphrase in its keychain unless you are on a private computer which you trust.
 {{< /caution >}}

 1. Click **OK** and you should see the connection establish in the local terminal.